If you have a pet turtle that should be in the water but instead stays out of it, something is wrong. Here’s how to fix the problem.

 Let’s get the easy stuff out of the way first.

 A good water temperature range for the majority of aquatic turtle species is going to be from 75 to 85 degrees or so, give or take.
 Dropping below 70 is going to make the temperature too cold, and above 90, too hot.
-75 to 85 is usually a good sweet spot.
+75 to 85 is usually the sweet spot.

-Because turtles are endothermic and their body temperature increases or decreases based on their outside environment, a turtle swimming around in water that is at a cold 55 degrees is going to be one very sluggish, slow, lethargic turtle.
+Because turtles are endothermic and their body temperature increases or decreases based on their outside environment, a turtle swimming around in water that is at 55 degrees is going to be one very sluggish, slow, lethargic turtle.

 If your tank water is too cold, your turtle will likely not enter it.
 Water that is too cold can lead to respiratory illnesses and more.